Yalchin001/DevJoint-Data-Analytics-Internship/Week-2-Excel/README.md

 ## Formula and PivotTable Documentation

-I kept the detailed formula and PivotTable notes in a separate file so the calculations can be reviewed without making this README too long.
+The formulas and PivotTable settings used during the analysis are documented separately.

 📖 [Open the Excel formula and PivotTable documentation](./formula-documentation.md)